Skip to content

 UiTM Holdings Listed by thegentlemen Ransomware Group

-***.com zoominfo.com/c/ui-holdings-sdn-bhd/390203835 UiTM Holdings is the investment holding arm of Universiti Teknologi MARA (UiTM), Malaysia’s largest university.
+UiTM Holdings is the investment holding arm of Universiti Teknologi MARA (UiTM), Malaysia’s largest university.
 It commercialises the university’s assets and expertise across property, healthcare, education, and technology.
 Its primary mission is to generate sustainable revenue to support UiTM’s academic and research programmes

 On June 10, 2026, UiTM Holdings, the investment arm of Malaysia’s largest public university, appeared on the leak site of the ransomware group known as thegentlemen.
 The company confirmed that internal files had been exfiltrated during a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose records passed through UiTM Holdings or its university systems could be affected.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose records passed through UiTM Holdings or its university systems could be affected.

 Public reporting indicates UiTM Holdings was listed on the thegentlemen leak site on June 10, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 UiTM Holdings functions as the commercial and investment arm of Universiti Teknologi MARA (UiTM), managing assets in property, healthcare, education, and technology to generate revenue for the university’s academic programmes.